 - Data Area

 In this section you can select one or more data series from your data to show in the graph.
-When you select a data series, the Smart Builder will automatically select the first date column as the category labels (the x-axis).
-If no date column exists, then you will need to manually select a column to serve as the category labels.
-While you can have multiple data series selected, you can only select one column as the category labels.
+When you select a data series, the Metric Builder will automatically select the first date column as the category labels (the x-axis).
+If no date column exists, then you will need to manually select a column to serve as the grouping for the data.
+While you can have multiple data series selected, you can only select one column as the grouping.

-You can reselect a column or change the settings and formatting of the values and labels by clicking on the down arrow to expand the options menu for that specific data series.
+You can reselect a column or change the settings and formatting of the values and labels by clicking on the three-dot button at the right of that item to expand the options menu for that specific data series or grouping.

 2: Key Values

 You can highlight one or more specific number values above the chart in each metric.